Emotional development in autistic children and teenagers

 Break time

-Encourage your child to take a brain break and listen to their favourite music, read a book or listen to a podcast about their special interests.
+- Take a brain break.
+For example, listen to favourite music, read a book or listen to a podcast about special interests.

-Your child could go for a short run, kick a football, do push-ups or shoot basketball hoops.
+- Do some physical activity.
+For example, go for a short run, kick a football, do push-ups or have a few shots at basketball.

 It can be hard for your child to use strategies like these when they’re very upset.
 They might shout, hit things, behave aggressively or behave in challenging ways.
-In these situations, you might need to help autistic children and teenagers avoid or manage meltdowns.
+In these situations, you might need to help your child avoid or manage meltdowns.

 An experienced professional can help your child understand and manage their emotions.
 A good first step is talking with your child’s GP, paediatrician, psychologist or other health professionals about therapies and supports for autistic children and teenagers.